 Wash all of these ingredients thoroughly.

-Grind the ingredients -- including the salt, which you can add more of later to suit your taste -- into a smooth paste in a food processor.
+Grind all the ingredients into a smooth paste in a food processor.

 Chill and serve.